Valley veteran asks for help to find thieves who stole $5000 generator from his food truck

 On Thursday night, he was out in Downtown Fresno, working at Fresno Street Eats and cooking up breakfast foods, despite someone stealing his generator that was bolted to his trailer last Thursday.

-After serving 10 years in the Navy and doing a tour in Iraq, Lamb had found a hobby that gave him hope.
+After serving ten years in the Navy and doing a tour in Iraq, Lamb had found a hobby that gave him hope.

 But thieves tried robbing him of his newfound passion when they stole the generator off his food truck that was parked at home near Polk and McKinley in West Central Fresno.